Synchronization Publishing | Page Resources and Calls vs Publishing

 |Display Name for a Page or File is changed.||You Submit an Edit to an asset (page-type or file-type) which includes changing its Display Name; and the items in question are included in an internal Related Link set and/or in a Custom Header Menu.||Internal Related Links Text and/or Custom Menu Items Text is updated.||Any Page-type Asset which calls/displays the changed item's Display Name.

-For the Custom Menu: it is an "include", so you would only have to republish the Header Local page-type-asset for the site/area.
+For the Custom Header Menu: the header is an "include", so you would only have to republish the Header Local page-type-asset for the site/area.

 For Related Links: republish any page displaying that Related Link item.